 We’ve opened three Renew shops in Greater Manchester.
 These shops sell pre-loved household items at an affordable price and are located at three of our recycling centres.

 Repair Cafés can help you make any repairs you need – on clothes, furniture, electrical appliances, bicycles, crockery, appliances, toys and more.
-You’ll also find expert volunteers, with repair skills in all kinds of fields.
 Find a Repair Café near you, volunteer or start your own café.

 Leave a book, take a book, share a book